erinkirwin/diagonal-approach/README.md

 # diagonal-approach
-Linear programming for implementation of the diagonal appraoch.
+Integer programming for implementation of the diagonal appraoch.

 This is an app to provide examples for Chapter 2 of my PhD thesis, published in Social Science and Medicine.